EESSI/docs/docs/test-suite/writing-portable-tests.md

         return sn.extractsingle(r'^MAX_MEM_IN_MIB=(?P<perf>\S+)', self.stdout, 'perf', int)
 ```

-This results in the following output on 192-core nodes (we've ommitted some output for readability):
+This results in the following output on 192-core nodes (we've omitted some output for readability):

 ```bash
 [----------] start processing checks